galaxycam/galaxycam.github.io/galaxy_intro_session6.md

 ### Heatmap of differentially expressed genes

+We are now going to visualize a Breast cancer dataset of 337 patients, for 75 most differentially-expressed genes.

 1. Create new history named **'Heatmap'**
 2. Get data from this URL: [https://raw.githubusercontent.com/galaxycam/galaxy-intro/master/data/heatmap.txt](https://raw.githubusercontent.com/galaxycam/galaxy-intro/master/data/heatmap.txt) and rename it to **'heatmap_data'** and convert it to **'tabular'** format
 3. Click on the dataset newly uploaded to expend it.
 Click on the Visualize chart icon, and select **'Charts'** to make a new chart.